-This guide is based on The Chicago Manual of Style, 17th ed., 2017.
-(A copy of the print version is available at the Ready Reference Desk, under the call number Z253 .U69 2017).
-Note that all material cited in this guide is available in the Mississippi State University Libraries print or electronic collections.
+This guide is based on The Chicago Manual of Style, 18th ed., 2024.
+(A copy of the print version of the 17th edition is available at the Ready Reference Desk, under the call number Z253 .U69 2017).

 Book or monograph, single author: